List of General Hospital characters introduced in the 2000s: Milo Giambetti

 Milo is a body guard for Sonny Corinthos and Jason Morgan in their criminal organization.
 In 2006, Milo makes many strides to attain the affection of Lulu Spencer, competing against her other suitors Dillon Quartermaine and Damian Spinelli.
 In 2012, he reluctantly dances at the bachelorette party for Kate Howard, and is briefly seduced by her alter, Connie.
 In 2013, he briefly dates Sabrina Santiago.
 In May, Milo helps Lulu, who is dealing with memory loss and reveals his longtime feelings for her, leading Lulu to kiss him and trust him in his condo.

 In July, Milo is offered a job as a fitness instructor for Lucy Coe's spa.
 He would accept and would tell Sonny that he quit.

 Recently Milo confessed to Sonny about having an attraction to someone that his father might object to.
 Sonny encouraged him to follow his heart.
 He then spoke to Felix Dubois about it and received the same advice from him.
 When Milo said that his crush was older and African American, Felix hoped Milo was speaking about him but Milo was speaking about Epiphany Johnson.
 Milo finally asked Epiphany out and she accepted.
 They now regularly date.

+In September 2020 Epiphany reveals that she and Milo have split up, confiding in Elizabeth Baldwin that they hadn't seen each other in months.

+Milo was present at Epiphany's memorial service.
+Upon meeting Curtis Ashford and his father, Marshall is surprised to find out that Milo is Epiphany's ex.